21 Dec Alumni Spotlight – Ajai Thandi ’09

 How would you describe your Woodstock experience?

 I think Woodstock for me was one of the best two years of my life.
 I made some of my best friends at Woodstock and was fortunate to have been taught by some great teachers.
 I played a lot of sports, barely studied, and just had a great time in general.
 I was at Woodstock for two years, for eleventh and twelfth grade, and some of my fondest memories in my life are from my time at Woodstock.
-Some of my closest friends in life are from Woodstock and I was very fortunate to have been a part of the community.
+Some of my closest friends in life are from Woodstock and I was very grateful to have been a part of the community.

 Looking back at your time at Woodstock, what would you say is your most favourite memory?